A 1031 exchange is a swap of one investment property or parcel of land for another that allows capital gains taxes to be deferred.

-Property that involves stocks, bonds, notes, securities, and interests in the partnership (even if it is used in trade, business, or investment).
+Property that involves stocks, bonds, notes, securities, and interests in a partnership (even if it is used in trade, business, or investment).

 Primary residences because they’re not used in trade, businesses, or investments.

-Even if a portion of a primary residence is involved in any of these, then it may not qualify for a 1031 exchange.
+Even if a portion of a primary residence is involved in your trade or business, it may not qualify for a 1031 exchange.

 10. How do I get started in a 1031 exchange?

 To get started in a 1031 exchange, call your Exchange Facilitator.

 It will likely be helpful for you to have information regarding the parties to the transaction at hand (names, addresses, phone numbers, file numbers, etc.).

 During the call, your Exchange Facilitator will ask questions regarding the property being relinquished and any proposed replacement property.

 Keep in mind that the initial conversation will vary from company to company.